sh95014/Taipan/README.md

 ## Progress

 The iPhone version took about two weeks to build, and is now playable.
-I'm about done with it, and would probably move on to the iPad port before dealing with the known issues listed below.
+The landscape iPad version took about a day of tweaking, but the portrait iPad and larger iPhone layouts proved difficult.
+SwiftUI doesn't make it easy to make small spacing adjustments, especially when we're wrapping everything in a `ScrollView` for accesibility text sizes.

+I'll probably move on to macOS before coming back and trying again.

 ## Features